Mitch McConnell: Second impeachment

 On January 12, 2021, it was reported that McConnell supported impeaching Trump for his role in inciting the 2021 storming of the United States Capitol, believing it would make it easier for Republicans to purge the party of Trump and rebuild the party.
 On January 13, despite having the authority to call for an emergency meeting of the Senate to hold the Senate trial, McConnell did not reconvene the chamber, claiming unanimous consent was required.
-McConnell called for delaying the Senate trial until after Joe Biden's inauguration.
-Once the Senate trial started, McConnell voted to acquit Trump on February 13, 2021, and said it was unconstitutional to convict someone who was no longer in office.
+He called for delaying the Senate trial until after Biden's inauguration.
+Once the Senate trial started, McConnell voted to acquit Trump on February 13, 2021, saying it was unconstitutional to convict a president who was no longer in office.

-The vote was a bipartisan majority (57–43) but not enough to pass the two-thirds threshold.
-After the vote McConnell lambasted and condemned Trump, despite his vote to acquit, in a 20-minute speech on the floor of the Senate, saying he believes Trump to be guilty of everything alleged by the House managers.
-He stated that:
+The vote to convict was a bipartisan majority (57–43) but not enough to pass the two-thirds threshold.
+After the vote, McConnell lambasted and condemned Trump in a 20-minute speech on the Senate floor, saying he believed Trump was guilty of everything the House managers alleged.
+He said:

-Former President Trump's actions preceding the riot were a disgraceful dereliction of duty...
-There is no question that President Trump is practically and morally responsible for provoking the events of that day...
-If President Trump were still in office, I would have carefully considered whether the House managers proved their specific charge.

-McConnell also said that Trump remains subject to the country's criminal and civil laws, stating, "He didn't get away with anything yet."
-He also said why he voted to acquit: "ArticleII, Section4 must have force.
+He explained why he nonetheless voted to acquit: "Article II, Section 4 must have force.
 It tells us the President, Vice President, and civil officers may be impeached and convicted.
 Donald Trump is no longer the president.
 Clearly that mandatory sentence cannot be applied to somebody who has left office.
 The entire process revolves around removal.
 If removal becomes impossible, conviction becomes insensible."

-In 2021, McConnell sought to organize Republican Senators into filibustering a bipartisan commission to investigate the storming of the Capitol on January 6.
+Yet he said that Trump "didn't get away with anything yet" since Trump would remain subject to the country's criminal and civil laws.

-On May 28, 2021, McConnell voted against creating an independent commission to investigate the January 6 United States Capitol attack.
+When there was a proposal for an independent commission to investigate the January 6 United States Capitol attack, McConnell sought to organize Republican senators to filibuster it, and on May 28, 2021, he voted against its creation.

+Second term

+McConnell stepped down as Senate Republican leader in 2024, months before the 2024 United States elections.
+John Thune was elected to succeed him after Republicans regained the majority in the 2024 U.S. Senate elections.

+McConnell has been described as largely irrelevant in Trump's second term.
+He has voted against three of Trump's cabinet nominees: Pete Hegseth for Secretary of Defense, Tulsi Gabbard for the Director of National Intelligence, and Robert F. Kennedy Jr. for Secretary of Health and Human Services.

+McConnell has announced he will retire at the end of his term in 2027, when he will be 84 years old.

 Biden

 McConnell's relationship with the Biden administration has been portrayed in media as one of comity.
 Biden has described McConnell as "a friend, colleague and 'man of his word.'"
-McConnell, for his part, has praised bipartisan legislation they worked on together, and had been the only Republican to attend the funeral of Biden's son, Beau (in 2015).
+McConnell has praised bipartisan legislation they worked on together, and was the only Republican to attend the 2015 funeral of Biden's son Beau Biden.

+In October 2021, McConnell helped pass a bill that extended the debt ceiling.
+He convinced 11 Republicans to vote with the Democrats for it, without which the United States would have defaulted on its debts.